 At the Detroit Zoo

-T. Roy and Carol have been here since 2008 and are the parents of Hamill Girl, born in 2012.
+Noni, born in March 2014, is the newest addition to the Detroit Zoo's family of pudus.
+Parents T. Roy and Carol have been here since 2008 and are also the parents of Hamill Girl, born in 2012, and Penny, born in 2013.
+T. Roy is the most reserved and shy of the family, while the females are interactive and outgoing.
+The pudus enjoy climbing on stalks and playing with puzzle feeders, among other toys.
 The family can be found across from the anteaters in the American Grasslands.

 The southern pudu is the smallest deer in the world.
 It is distinguished by short thick legs, small eyes and ears and a thick reddish- brown coat.
 Its legs and undercoat tend to be lighter in color than other deer species and its tail is very short.
 The male southern pudu has short-spiked antlers that are shed annually in July.